Why so much initative? By design.

 Blockchain Club: raises awareness and provides education and resources about disruptive blockchain technology for students, fosters development of practical skills through cross-university blockchain projects and start-ups, and facilitates recruiting through blockchain conferences and recruiting and networking events.

-Design + Innovation in Business: advocating for the power of design and innovation-focused thinking in the business world - from innovation methodologies to user-centered research - they expose you to a breadth of professional opportunities that value this mindset.
+Design & Innovation Club: advocates for the power of design and innovation-focused thinking in the business world - from innovation methodologies to user-centered research - they expose you to a breadth of professional opportunities that value this mindset.

 Food and Agriculture Club: helps you learn about and pursue careers in the food, agriculture, and agribusiness industries.
 The club facilitates recruiting opportunities, sponsors local food events, and host on-campus industry speaker series and conferences.